buildo/bento-design-system/packages/website/docs/Advanced/strict-localization.md

 ## `unsafeLocalizedString`

-For those rare cases in which you want to work around the type system, Bento also provides an `unsafeLocalizedString` function which turns any `string` or a `number` into a `LocalizedString`.
+For those rare cases in which you want to work around the type system, Bento also provides a `unsafeLocalizedString` function which turns any `string` or a `number` into a `LocalizedString`.

 This is equivalent to casting, but the `unsafe` prefix makes it clear that this is potentially dangerous and you should avoid it if possible (this is similar to `dangerouselySetInnerHTML` in React: you can use it but the name clearly indicates that it's not advised).